gigijoe/gpsF3XTracker-for-Ethos/README.md

 <a name="Developmentplan"></a>
 ## 9. Development plan
-	The application hasn t been thoroughly tested and it is highly probable there will be necessary to change or enhance some parts.
+The application hasn't been thoroughly tested and it is highly probable there will be necessary to change or enhance some parts.
 Do not hesitate to comment and come with ideas.
 At this moment we plan:
-    a) Enhance of application by a simple editor of locations
+- Enhance of application by a simple editor of locations
-    b) Implement possibility to change course length of competition event to support individual local event scenario
+- Implement possibility to change course length of competition event to support individual local event scenario
-    c) Implement position estimation function, if tests will show it is needed
+- Implement position estimation function, if tests will show it is needed
-    d) Join both application parts (setup and main) into one
+- Merge both application parts (setup and main) into one

 <a name="License"></a>
 ## 10. License